-- Delicate axis traverse
+Delicate axis traverse

-To set up the workpiece, you can use the direction keys to move the machine axes manually.
+You can use the direction keys to move the machine axes manually while setting up the workpiece.
 A simpler and more sensitive way, however, is to use the electronic handwheels from HEIDENHAIN.

 You can move the axis slide through the feed motors in direct relation to the rotation of the handwheel.
 For delicate operations you can set the transmission ratio to certain preset distances per handwheel revolution.